scuzzydude/asimov/asimov.md

 Listen Rockets management, just for clarity: When someone has a life too good to be true, you don't trade him to Canada.
 Remember the part in this fable about choosing Houston because of the warm weather?
 Houston dodged a bullet with that one.
 What if *The Dream* had come back to Texas hooked on curling and wearing a *Rush* T-shirt?
 The inhumanity!

-There was no means by which to accomplish this, there is a salary cap in professional sports to promote competition, but consider a hypothetical.
-How much money do you think the Rockets could have raised if they'd let the fans contribute to keeping Hakeem in Houston?
+There was no means by which to accomplish this, there is a salary cap in professional sports to promote competition, but consider a hypothetical; How much money do you think The Rockets could have raised if they'd let the fans contribute to keeping Hakeem in Houston?
 I was thirty at the time, had two small children and a good job but, also a lot of expenses.
 How much could I have realistically contributed?
 I'd say a thousand dollars, easy.
 How many fans would have paid that much to keep their hero in town?
 50,000?
 For sure.
 100,000?
 Probably.
 More?
 Maybe not, but how many would have contributed something?
 Half a million?
 Almost certainly if we're counting the little *Dreams* and their piggy banks. \$100 million would have easily been raised, if it had been allowed.

 That value, whatever it could have been, still does not reflect Olajuwon's value to Houston.
 For me, as corny as it sounds, "Believe It," is what made a difference in my life.
 Because of *The Dream*, I do believe it.
 Seeing that faith transform into victory as a young man has influenced every aspect of my life.
 When I encounter a difficult engineering problem, my attitude is always "Somebody is going to figure this out, it might as well be me."
 Inspiration is evidence that the unbelievable can be believed.
 When a group of people value a shared inspiration, it's a multiplicative bonding effect, much stronger than any individual inspiration.
 That is the true value of genius.

 We may never know the true genius value of the Houston Rockets in October of 2019.
 That value cannot be measured in currency.
 That value was pure and fundamental, across cultures and beyond borders.
-The United States and China value so many things differently, it's an absolute shame that Morey's tweet destroyed a common shared value.
+The United States and China value so many things differently, it's an absolute shame that Morey's tweet destroyed a commonly shared value.
 That value was not created by and did not belong to Daryl Morey, nor Tilman Fertitta, the owner of Rockets, nor to any single player.
-That value was created by the fans, fans that did "Believe It," fans that supported the Rockets whether they could afford tickets and merchandize or not.
+That value was created by the fans, fans that did "Believe It," fans that supported the Rockets whether they could afford tickets and merchandise or not.
 Morey might have tweeted his personal opinion, but he had so many followers because he was the GM of the Rockets.

 I will state my opinion on Morey's tweet only because it's illustrative of exactly what I've written about -- property-based wealth, the source of most conflict.
 The king's gold.
 The status of Hong Kong is a contentious issue that goes way beyond 1997, or even the founding of the People's Republic of China in 1949.
 It goes further back to the British Empire's conquest by force in 1839, all over this valuable piece of land.
 It was Imperial China before that, but before that, it changed hands hundreds of times, empires and khans and warlords and gangsters and back far enough to when a nomadic fishing tribe just happened to climb the right hill and established a camp.
 They lived their happy lives there for about six years, until a deranged nasty giant and his squad of hormone crazed teenage boys, who didn't yet have exposure to the genius invention of sports, slaughtered the male fishermen and settled down with their women.